macleginn/bivaltyp/content/project/questionnaire/index.md

     P. melted a piece of lead.

 73. {{ predicate:match }}
-    (A girl tries a belt in the shop and says, ‘Great,) this belt goes well with / matches my dress.’]{{ predicate:
+    (A girl tries a belt in the shop and says, ‘Great,) this belt goes well with / matches my dress.’

 74. {{ predicate:leave }}
     P. left his native city.